hrmsk66/terraformify/README.md

 Run `terraformify` command in an empty directory or in an existing TF directory.

-- If you run the command in an empty directory, it will generate new TF files for the service.

-- If you run the command in an existing TF directory, it will import the TF state into the existing `terraform.tfstate` and generate new TF configuration files.

 _Note that running the command in an existing TF directory will modify the existing state file and may change the contents of other files.
 Therefore, it is recommended to make a backup of your TF files before importing a new service._

 ### Importing VCL Service